primaTime/api-doc/rest/authentication.md

 }
 ```

-Once you have been authenticated by the [Basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication),
-you don't need the API key.
+Once you have been authenticated you don't need the API key until your token expires.
 You can use the token to access any API resources you are planning to use.

 #### Token example